All Episodes

 Stop, stop, stop, stop, stop.

-And you kind of look like him.
+and you kind of look like him.

 That was their first test.

-Their first test was the first test, bro.
+That was their first test, bro.

-It's them trying to see how far they can get in and and manipulating like all every every young woman nowadays is addicted to crime documentaries and they they love watching serial killers.
+Like, every young woman nowadays is addicted to crime documentaries and they love watching serial killers.

-They're just watching all that shit.
+My wife watches all that shit.

-And then she has nightmares, and she's like, Oh, I had so many bad dreams last time.
+And then she has nightmares and she's like, oh, I had so many bad dreams last time.

-That that that's them slowly normalizing serial killers and slowly normalizing the most evil people possible.
+That's them slowly normalizing serial killers and slowly normalizing the most evil people possible.

-You gotta make a stop watching that.
+You got to make a stop watching that.

-Just yeah, to block it, put a child block on her phone.
+Put a child block on her phone.

 I'll tell you the password if you're good.